 What We Do

-At pretrials, defendants meet with the assigned City Attorney and negotiate.
+Pretrials are done by telephone with the City Attorney's office.
+At pretrials, persons charged with ordinance violations talk with the prosecutor and attempt to resolve the case.
 Any agreements are submitted in writing and subject to the judge's approval.
 If no agreement is reached, a trial is scheduled.
 All trials are without a jury, except when a proper request is made on drunk driving cases.
 The rules of evidence apply to all trials.
 The City has the burden of proving the violation(s) by evidence that is clear, is satisfactory and convinces the judge to a reasonable certainty.
 The judge's rulings on trials and motions can be appealed to circuit court, upon proper filing of papers and fees.